mxcrawford/Mendix-AWS-Rekognition/README.md

 ### Setting your AWS Access and Secret Keys in Mendix
 In order to authenticate with AWS services, it's important that requests are signed using an AWS access and secret key.
 In Mendix this is done using the Sig4 process.
 Inside this application, we have already included a module to help with this process.
-1. Create access and secret key pair on AWS with access to Rekognition service
+1. Create access and secret key pair on AWS with access to Rekognition service.

-2. Copy each of the keys
+2. Copy each of the keys.
 3. With the application open inside Studio Pro expand the Marketplace modules folder item in the app explorer.
 4. Then expand the AWS_Sig4 module.
 5. Finally, double click on the Access Key ID and Secret Key then paste the values into each.